 After pulling the radiator, I noticed the generator pulley was starting to wear thin and separate.
 Another small issue needing attention.

 Not to fear though, I was successful at getting the bolt holes cleared out and the shroud installed.
 Rear side panels also showed up, so the tractor is looking a whole lot better than when I first picked it up ($700 tied up just in those four side panels and the radiator shroud - yes, a hole in the ground to which you throw money).
+The below pics show before and after photos of the tractor.

 No comments: